-Alexander Hamilton has gained new popularity recently, in large part due to the 2015 Broadway musical “Hamilton” by Lin-Manuel Miranda.
+Alexander Hamilton has gained new popularity in recent years, in large part due to the 2015 Broadway musical “Hamilton” by Lin-Manuel Miranda.

 Birth of Alexander Hamilton

-His Scottish father, though he owned his paternity of Alexander, had abandoned them when Alexander was around ten when he’d learned her original husband intended to divorce her on the grounds of “adultery and desertion,” hoping to “spare her the charge of bigamy.”
-His mother ran a small provisions shop, operated by the five female slaves she owned.
-When she died of yellow fever when he was 13, she left him 34 books, and he was mostly self-educated.
+Though he owned his paternity of Alexander, his Scottish father had abandoned them when Alexander was around ten when he’d learned her original husband intended to divorce her on the grounds of “adultery and desertion,” hoping to “spare her the charge of bigamy.”
+His mother ran a small provisions shop operated by the five female slaves she owned.
+When she died of yellow fever when he was 13, she left him 34 books, and he was primarily self-educated.

 He became an accounting clerk with a local import-export firm and later apprenticed with a merchant.
-He became good enough as a trader that he ran the firm for five months in 1771.
-Denied an education in a church school due to his illegitimacy, the young Hamilton had caught the attention of the local Presbyterian minister and occasional doctor, Hugh Knox, The minister noticed his ambition and intelligence and mentored him with a firm intellectual and spiritual grounding, adding classics, literature, and history from his vast library.
+He became good enough as a trader to run the firm for five months in 1771.
+Denied an education in a church school due to his illegitimacy, the young Hamilton had caught the attention of the local Presbyterian minister and occasional doctor, Hugh Knox.
+The minister noticed his ambition and intelligence and mentored him with a firm intellectual and spiritual grounding, adding classics, literature, and history from his vast library.

-Hamilton became interested in revolutionary politics meeting other men with similar sympathies and wrote anonymously against Loyalist pamphlets.
+Hamilton became interested in revolutionary politics, meeting other men with similar sympathies and writing anonymously against Loyalist pamphlets.
 But his education was cut short when British troops occupied the city, and the college closed its doors.

 Precocious, vigorously outspoken, and limitlessly ambitious, Hamilton polarized the opinions of his contemporaries.
 He joined the New York volunteer militia along with some of his classmates.
 He was self-taught in military history and army tactics and was quickly promoted with his company becoming an artillery unit.